eddiedunn/prp_compiler/agent_capabilities/knowledge/cc_monitoring.md

 ---
-name: "Cc Monitoring"
+name: "Claude Code Monitoring"
-description: "Monitoring"
+description: "Learn how to enable and configure OpenTelemetry for Claude Code for monitoring and observability."
-arguments: []
+arguments: ""
 keywords:
+  - monitoring
+  - opentelemetry
+  - otel
-  - placeholder
+  - claude code
 ---

 # Monitoring